facontidavide/Bonxai/README.md

 **Bonxai** is currently under development and I am building this mostly for fun and for educational purposes.
 Don't expect any API stability for the time being.

-If you think that a data structure like this could be useful for your project, for the time being you should probably considered using OpenVDB itself.

->(*) The dimension of the 3D space is virtually "infinite": since **32-bits indexes** are used, given a voxel size of **1 cm**, the maximum range of the X, Y and Z coordinates would be about **40.000 Km**.
-As a reference **the diameter of planet hearth is 12.000 Km**.

 # Benchmark (preliminary)

-Take these numbers with a grain of salt, since they are preliminary and benchmark is strongly influenced by the way the data is stored.
+Take these numbers with a grain of salt, since they are preliminary and the benchmark is strongly influenced by the way the data is stored.
 Anyway, they gave you a fair idea of what you may expect, in terms of performance.